status-im/react-native-desktop-qt/.github/ISSUE_TEMPLATE/discussion.md

 ---
 name: 🗣 Start a Discussion
-about: Propose changes or discuss feature requests for `react-native-desktop.
+about: Propose changes or discuss feature requests for `react-native-desktop`.
 ---

 # For Discussion